 Information Section: Support Devices

 Support devices are not implants, but devices you may count on having available.
-An example would be a “CPAP Machine“, a specific type of wheelchair, an oxygen tank or personal oxygen concentrator, special eyeglasses and similar devices you may want transported with you – even if you are not conscious to enumerate them in a crisis condition.
+An example would be a “CPAP Machine“, a specific type of wheelchair, an oxygen tank or personal oxygen concentrator, special eyeglasses and similar devices you may want transported with you – even if you are not conscious to ask for them to be brought with you – in a crisis condition.

 Information Section: Service Animals